RapidSilicon/andromeda/gateware/rtl_ibuf/readme.txt

 3. Basic testing of the IP is done
 4. Synthesis is done
 5. i2c master was tested on hardware and actual communication with the sensor was successfully made

+-> updates August 5
+1. ibuf tested with microblaze setup, successfully read RAM values and write/read CSRs of the sensor
+2. i2c master can now be fully used by the vexrisc-v through the ICCR, IBDR and ICSR registers